| Previous Page | Next Page | Index

 21 Nov 1806 sighted the Sémillante and her valuable convoy under sail, but due to the light winds and poor sailing of the ship had to abandon the chase, which lead to a court martial, at which Captain Proctor was exonerated from all blame.

-After losing the Sémillante she cruised off the Isle of France until her water and provisions were nearly expended, and then sailed for St. Mary's, Madagascar, before proceeding to Bombay.
+After losing the Sémillante she cruised off the Isle of France until her water and provisions were nearly expended, and then departed for St. Mary's, Madagascar, before proceeding to Bombay.

 30 Apr 1823 notice of sale of His Majesty's ships and vessels, [per London Gazette of 17 May 1823].